 When it comes to advanced degrees, we run the gamut.
-Among our 15 master’s programs is the highly competitive M.F.A. in Creative Writing, where faculty members include internationally-acclaimed poets and novelists.
+Among our 12 master’s programs is the highly competitive M.F.A. in Creative Writing, where faculty members include internationally-acclaimed poets and novelists.
 And among our five doctoral programs, the Ph.D. in Rural Sociology is the oldest doctoral program in the South, first awarded in 1926.
 Its focus — on poverty, population, and the challenges of serving more people with fewer resources — has never been more relevant.
 Our first interdisciplinary doctoral program — the Ph.D. in Communication, Rhetoric, and Digital Media — allows students to explore the inter-relationship between digital technologies and written, oral and visual communications.
-Our Ph.D. in Public History reflects our Think and Do approach in preparing future leaders in the scholarship and practice of public history.
+Our Ph.D. in Public History reflects our think and do approach in preparing future leaders in the scholarship and practice of public history.
 Note: Application to graduate programs is processed by the NC State Graduate School.

 Featured Graduate Programs

 Pursue your passions as you create your unique course of study.
 The interdisciplinary MALS program enables graduate students to explore and connect their diverse interests in a personalized way that complements their life and career goals.

 Sociolinguists study language in its social context, using the underlying notion that language use symbolically represents fundamental dimensions of social behavior and human interaction.
 Sociolinguistics is one of the fastest-growing strands of linguistics and language study.